xandergos/infinite-tensor/MAINTAINABILITY.md

 ## High-level idea

 An "infinite" tensor is a lazy, windowed view over data with one or more unbounded dimensions.
 You provide a function `f(ctx, *args, **kwargs)` that produces values for a fixed window shape.
 Reads slice the requested region into overlapping windows, call `f` only for the needed windows, accumulate results into tiles (chunks), and return the assembled slice.
-Tiles are reference-tracked and can be cleaned up automatically when no longer needed.
+Tiles are cached in the backing `TileStore` until the store or tensor is discarded.

 ## Modules and responsibilities